November 13, 2025

 Russian liquefied natural gas (LNG) projects showing capacity in million tones per annum (MTPA), proposed operating in-service rates and seasonal shipping routes.

-• Under construction Ust-Luga and Arctic LNG 2, will double Russia’s current capacity to over 65 mtpa.
+According to the original plans, the Ust-Luga and Arctic LNG 2 projects, which are under construction, were expected to double Russia’s current capacity to over 65 mtpa.

-• Russia lacks LNG specialists and advanced technology to expand output.
+Russia also lacks LNG specialists and advanced technology to expand output.
 For instance, projects will have difficulty sourcing domestically produced turbines to replace imports.

 See Also: